Hopes for talks grow with North Korea's ceremonial leader to visit South Korea for Olympics

 The North had initially asked that the art troupe be allowed to cross the border by foot via Panmunjom, located in the demilitarized zone where a North Korean soldier staged a daring defection to the South in November.

-Reporting by Hyonhee Shin; Editing by Adrian Croft and Paul Tait
+Reporting by Hyonhee Shin; Additional reporting by Christine Kim; Editing by Adrian Croft and Paul Tait